Charlweed/gimp_comfyui/README.md

 `~/AppData/Roaming/Gimp/2.99/plug-ins` for Windows, or `~/.config/Gimp/2.99/plug-ins` on linux, `"~/Library/Application Support/GIMP/2.99/plug-ins"` on MacOS.
 Replace the ~ with your home directory.
 3) Locate your ComfyUI folder, and find the `custom_nodes` folder in it.
 4) Locate or choose your StableDiffusion data folder, which is the parent dir to `models`.
-Typically, this will be `ComfyUI`, the same as above, but does not need to be.
-It must have a "models" directory, so create that if you are using a temporary or dummy directory.
+Typically, this will be `ComfyUI`, the same as above, but does not need to be. **It must have a "models" directory, so create that if you are using a temporary or dummy directory.**
 5) Locate, or choose, an install-time python installation.
-You can choose the python bundled with Gimp, as discussed above in Pre-Installation, but Gimp's python does not have TK installed, so you will need to use the command line interface.
-Installing TK in Gimp's python does not work, at least not of this writing in 2024/07/31
+You can choose the python bundled with Gimp, as discussed above in Pre-Installation, but Gimp's python does not have TK installed, so you will need to use the command line interface. **Installing TK in Gimp's python does not work, at least not of this writing in 2024/07/31**
-6) In a terminal/console, execute ``<your-python> <this-project>/installer.py`` if you are providing command-line options, put each directoy name in quotes, to avoid problems with spaces.
+6) In a terminal/console, execute ``<your-python> <this-project>/installer.py`` if you are providing command-line options, put each directory name in quotes, to avoid problems with spaces.

 If a dialog opens:
 7) Choose your account's Gimp plug-in folder, i.e. ``~/AppData/Roaming/Gimp/2.99/plug-ins`` and click "Ok"